derikbf/ruby-blog/README.md

 Building a blog using Bootstrap 5 with Ruby on Rails 6 in MVC pattern.

+Obs: this blog was focused on studies in Ruby on Rails, mainly on the backend, with no effort on the frontend.

 This repository is part of the [Curso Ruby on Rails 6 MVC](https://www.youtube.com/watch?v=rCwMlbpC7dU) on YouTube.
 Professor Paulo Eduardo Melo.

+<h3>👨‍💻 Technologies Used</h3>

 <table>
   <tr>